Sam-Augustin/ML/README.md

 will boost the production of livestock products that will satisfy the increasing demands.The model uses SVM, Random forest and Naive Bayes algorithms to predict disease.

+-NOTE that the models is trained using SVM, Random forest and Naive Bayes algorithms and turned into a pickle file "rftuned.pkl".